deitChi/ansible-role-firewalld/README.md

       rules: []
 ```

-In the `zone_conf` list of maps, you declare your firewall profiles.
+In the `profiles` list of maps, you declare your firewall profiles.
 The use of `use_common` merges any common rules with the same name, to the Zone.

 Role Variables
 --------------